 We all went a few more times but no more as we were getting extremely tired from walking up the dune after we finished.
 But then one time when Cadan and I were sitting at the bottom puffed out, Lazarus came down and picked us up on his quad bike and took us on an exhilarating drive back up the dune.
 This got everyone back into doing more sandboarding for the next half hour.
 We asked Lazarus if we could go down in twos and he said of course if we had the nerve.
 And as Cadan and me are crazy we said heck yeah!
 So, with Cadan at the front, and me at the back, holding two water bottles plunged into the ground behind me for steering, we made our way down the dune.
 This time we went twice as fast and we weren’t slowing down at all.
 Then all of a sudden as we made our way up the other dune, we fell off, clattering to the floor in a pile of arms and legs, the breath knocked out of us.
 We got up laughing and groaning with our epic fail.
 Lazarus came to pick us up and said that maybe we should just stick to single sandboarding.
 We agreed with laughter.

-After a few more rounds down the slopes, and an amazing sighting of a sidewinder snake winding up the steep slopes of the dune, we got back on the quads and headed back through the dunes toward the depot.
+After a few more rounds down the slopes, and an amazing sighting of a sidewinder snake winding up the steep slopes of the dune, we enjoyed more quad biking through the dunes toward the depot.
 As it was the final trek, we were all trying to go as fast as possible to get as much as we could out of the quad bikes.
 We took in the last of the scenery before we got back on the familiar bumpy tar road and rocked up at the depot.
 We massively thanked our amazing guide Lazarus for giving us the experience of a lifetime, before hopping back in the van and heading back to the guest house.
 On the way back we discussed who got the fastest speed clocked on their quad.
 Mum was way to good for speed and was not fussed with it at all, and sat with a happy 35km, while Cadan managed to hit 40km.
 Rhian with 48km matching the same speed as Dad.
 While I sat way ahead with 63km!
 I guess it means I’ll be the one who has a car accident first! 😊